Background Image - Interior photo of Bridgewater Corporate Center.

 No “single trigger” severance upon a change-in-control

-In November 2020, the Board developed and adopted stock ownership and retention guidelines for non-employee directors as another way to align the long-term interests of directors with those of our shareholders.
+The Board has adopted and annually reviews stock ownership and retention guidelines for non-employee directors as another way to align the long-term interests of directors with those of our shareholders.
 Within five years of the effective date of the policy or their election to the Board, directors are expected to own shares of common stock equal to or greater than four times the annual cash retainer of each director.
+As of December 31, 2024, all non-employee directors had either achieved the minimum stock ownership requirements or were making appropriate progress toward the requirements and were still within the permitted period for attaining the ownership requirements.

-As an “emerging growth company” under the JOBS Act of 2012, Bridgewater is not required to include a Say-on-Pay proposal for shareholder vote until 2024.
-In preparation, we are in the process of working with our compensation consultant, Pearl Meyer, to review and evaluate our current executive compensation practices.
+As an “emerging growth company” under the JOBS Act of 2012, Bridgewater was not required to include a Say-on-Pay proposal for shareholder vote until 2024.
+In 2024, Bridgewater held its first Say-on-Pay advisory vote which passed with 96% shareholder support.

 Corporate Governance